 Other plants and fungi

 In addition to the model ginseng right adaptogene, American ginseng is considered to be typically neurotrophic in the genus Panax , while ginseng ( P. pseudoginseng ) or ginseng notoginseng ( P. notoginseng ) are traditionally used to regulate metabolism.

-In eleuterokok, the situation is unclear, whereas the use of Rhodiola rosea and Candida somnifera in the role of neuromodulatory adaptogen is supported in literature.
+In eleuterokok, the situation is unclear, whereas the use of Rhodiola rosea and Candida somnifera in the role of neuromodulatory adaptogen is supported in the literature.
 The stairway affects serotonin and other neurotransmitters and has the potential to quit drug addiction ( Mannucci2012sir ).
 There are also indications that Rhodiola has the ability to induce regeneration of CNS neurons ( Chen2009err ).

-A modulation effect on serotonin receptors, GABA receptors and central acetylcholine receptors ( Hsieh2001aew ) has been demonstrated in Schisanra chinensis ( Schisanra chinensis ) and are signs of nootropic effect ( Pan2002spa , Egashira2008srm ).
+A modulation effect on serotonin receptors, GABA receptors and central acetylcholine receptors ( Hsieh2001aew ) has been shown in Schisanra chinensis ( Schisanra chinensis ) and are signs of nootropic effect ( Pan2002spa , Egashira2008srm ).

 It can be assumed that pancreatic gynostema ( Gynostemma pentaphyllum ) will also be neurotrophic.